PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-11.md

 ## Part 1

-To solve this puzzle I implemented a recursive method called `Increment`.
+To solve this puzzle we implemented a recursive method called `Increment`.
 It takes one string argument and based on that argument it computes incremented string and returns it.

 ```csharp
 private static string Increment(string s)